AGRIS: IT Architecture

-These improvements make FAO AGRIS 2.0 a more efficient and user-friendly tool for accessing agricultural science and technology information.
+These improvements make AGRIS 2.0 a more efficient and user-friendly tool for accessing agricultural science and technology information.

 Metadata formats

-The FAO AGRIS partners contributing to the FAO AGRIS Database use several formats for exchanging data, including simple DC, from OAI-PMH systems.
-The minimum requirements for FAO AGRIS metadata are specified in ‘Meaningful Bibliographic Metadata’ (M2B) as part of the Linked Open Data Enabled Bibliographical Data (LODE-BD) Recommendations 3.0.
+The AGRIS partners contributing to the AGRIS Database use several formats for exchanging data, including simple DC, from OAI-PMH systems.
+The minimum requirements for AGRIS metadata are specified in ‘Meaningful Bibliographic Metadata’ (M2B) as part of the Linked Open Data Enabled Bibliographical Data (LODE-BD) Recommendations 3.0.
 M2B is a set of recommendations designed to assist data providers in selecting appropriate metadata properties for creating, managing and exchanging bibliographic information.

-The FAO AGRIS AP format was adopted directly by:
+The AGRIS AP format was adopted directly by: